sharpedavid/el-bug-example/README.md

 # el-bug-example
 Demonstrates that EL doesn't always work when used in the OpenIdAuthenticationDefinition in an EAR file.
+Created for https://github.com/payara/Payara/issues/4469.

 Steps to reproduce: